 - In a large bowl with an electric mixer or a stand mixer fitted with the paddle attachment, cream together the butter and brown sugar, until well creamed, 1-2 minutes.
 Add the molasses, nutmeg, cinnamon and salt and blend until well combined, scraping down the sides and bottom of the bowl as needed.

-- In a medium bowl, pour the boiling water over the baking soda, then add to the molasses mixture, stirring to combine.
+- In a medium bowl or measuring cup, pour the boiling water over the baking soda, then add to the molasses mixture, stirring to combine.
 Add the dry flour mixture, stirring until well blended.
 Add the well-beaten eggs and mix well.

-- For the caramel sauce: Combine butter, brown sugars, cream and salt in a medium saucepan on the stove-top over medium heat.
-Stir until butter melts and mixture comes to a boil.
+- For the caramel sauce: Combine the butter, brown sugars, cream and salt in a medium saucepan on the stove-top over medium heat.
+Stir until the butter melts and the mixture comes to a boil.
 Boil for 4 minutes, or until the sauce coats the back of a spoon.
-Use immediately or remove to a bowl, cover and refrigerate until needed.
-Sauce will solidify when chilled, but will liquify again once reheated.
+Remove to a bowl and use immediately or cover and refrigerate until needed.
+Sauce will thicken when chilled, but will thin again once reheated.
 Re-heat in the microwave or a small saucepan.